Seven opportunities in Thailand’s Solar Energy 2020

 Regulations, reports, roadmaps: Thailand is continuing its integrated energy blueprint, consisting of a gas plan, oil plan, the Energy Efficiency Plan (EEP), the Alternative Energy Development Plan (AEDP) and the Power Development Plan (PDP) with the Smart Grid Plan (SGP).
 The “IRENA” report, published on November 2017 by the International Renewable Energy Agency in cooperation with the Thai Ministry of Energy, showed new plans for expansions and further developments.
 According to the IRENA report, the share of renewable energy should increase from 12% in 2017 to 37%.
 Under such a new roadmap (REmap 2036), solar power alone would reach in 2036 a total capacity of 17 GW instead of the previously targeted 6 GW.
 Such a new target could be easily achieved taken into consideration the decreased solar panel costs, almost grid-parity conditions, and Thailands abundant solar energy resource potential.
 The average solar radiation in Thailand is 5 kWh/m2/year.

 A brief history of Thailand’s solar energy

-The overall development of Thailand’s legislation and governmental policy can be summarized as follows:
+The overall development of Thailand’s legislation and governmental policy can be summarized at fast-forward speed as follows:

 1993: Solar off-grid program for rural non-electrified areas for villages, schools, health care clinics and water pumping.
 100% governmental support with regular maintenance, 30 MWp in total.